Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-Both clues are exceptionally specific to 'Breaking Bad' without using any direct words from the answer.
-The first clue perfectly captures Walter White's iconic transformation, making it distinct and powerful.
-The second clue effectively highlights the core premise of an ordinary person's descent into a dangerous world, which is central to the show.
+The informed clues are exceptionally well-crafted.
+They offer specific and distinct details (e.g., character transformation, illegal substance production/distribution, visual metaphors like color palettes, unique setting, use of flashbacks/forwards) that point very strongly to 'Breaking Bad' without using any forbidden words.
+They are challenging yet clear.

 ✅ Strengths:
 - Generally specific and relate to correct answer